our priorities

 SUSTAINABILITY

-A4A works to shape and advance productive and practical federal, state, local and international environmental measures, including policies to address climate change, noise impact and more.
-We advocate for the U.S. airline industry as a model of environmental responsibly and aggressively promote its record of sustainability, especially our members’ ongoing efforts to further reduce carbon emissions.
+A4A works to shape and advance productive and practical federal, state, local and international environmental measures, including policies to address carbon emissions, noise impact and more.
+We advocate for the U.S. airline industry as a model of environmental responsibly and aggressively promote its record of sustainability, especially our members’ ongoing efforts with America’s agriculture community to produce and scale up sustainable aviation fuels (SAF).

 With fuel being one of the highest and most volatile cost centers for airlines, the U.S. airlines’ environmental and economic interests and saving fuel and reducing associated emissions align.
 Our members are committed to development and deployment of alternative fuels and have already invested billions of dollars in new aircraft and technologies that decrease emissions.